mahmoudimus/ac/docs/public/concepts/licensing.md

 Among other information, the plugin can use the resource to discover:

- * whether the plugin license for an instance is valid.
+ * whether the plugin license for an instance is valid
- * the organisation name, SEN and contact email associated with the license.
+ * the organisation name, SEN and contact email associated with the license
- * the number of users allowed by the current license.
+ * the number of users allowed by the current license
- * the expiration date of the license.
+ * the expiration date of the license
- * license type, such as `commercial` or `academic`.
+ * license type, such as `commercial` or `academic`

 ## Testing license enforcement